 A model's textures are listed in the Materials panel.
-This is displayed during import and can be accessed again at any time after import byfinding the 3D model in the Media panel, and clicking the cog icon next to it, or choosing Properties from its menu.
+This is displayed during import and can be accessed again at any time by clicking the gear icon in the Media panel next to the 3D model, or choosing Properties from its menu.

 The appearance of a 3D model in your scene can be drastically altered using the materials options.
 For realistic results we recommend setting up each material.

 Once you've got a model perfectly set up, you can always save it out to a project file which can be used as a template in the future, saving time.

 Models will often have multiple materials, representing different parts of the model.
 The glass in a car's windows will be a separate material to the metal on the doors, for example.

 Selecting a material in the list will highlight it with a red mesh in the preview, so that you can see precisely which part of the model you are adjusting.